edxz7/GameTreeSolver-N-puzzle-game-Artificial-Inteligence/README.md

 You can create your own boards using either: the included random generator in the solver.py file

-(a snipet of the code inside solver.py)
+(a snippet of the code inside solver.py)
 ```python
 // code away!
 n = 3   # size of the board